chelsiedaugherty/sure-challenge/README.md

 ## How to Run Tests
 1. Clone repository
+2. Navigate to project directory
+3. Install dependencies by running npm install
+4. Install Playwright by running npx playwright install
-2. Run npx playwright test
+5. Run tests by running npx playwright test